Fast protein folding is governed by memory-dependent friction

-We analyse all protein trajectories in the framework of a non-Markovian, generalised Langevin equation (GLE).
 The GLE is a low-dimensional representation of some higher dimension system.
 In the present case, we collapse the all-atom dynamics of the composite water-protein systems onto a one-dimensional reaction coordinate.
 This process of dimension reduction is known as projection \cite{Zwanzig_1961, Mori_1965}.
-We project the all-atom trajectories, as provided by the Shaw group, onto a well-known fraction of native contacts reaction coordinate \cite{Nymeyer_1998} with soft cut-off $Q$ \cite{Best_2013}, and hence extract friction memory kernels from $Q(t)$.
-Free-energy profiles and friction are a property of dimension reduction, and are therefore unique to a given reaction coordinate.
+We project the all-atom trajectories, as provided by the Shaw group, onto a well-known fraction of native contacts reaction coordinate, originally introduced by Shakhnovich \textit{et. al.} \cite{Shakhnovich_1991}, with soft cut-off $Q$ \cite{Best_2013}, and hence extract friction memory kernels from $Q(t)$.
+Free-energy profiles and friction result from dimension reduction, and are therefore unique to a given reaction coordinate.
 The extracted friction kernels encode dissipation across a spread of time scales, representing the finite relaxation rates of solvent processes and internal reconfigurations, as far as they are represented in $Q(t)$.
 Consequently, the friction kernel contains the information for the full friction acting on the reaction coordinate.
 From the free energy landscape and friction kernels, we derive predictions for the folding times on different levels of reaction rate theory and compare to the folding times measured in the simulation.
 In doing so, we show that the best prediction for the measured folding times is given by a multi-time-scale, non-Markovian theory, which has hitherto only been applied to the characterisation of model systems \cite{Kappler_2019, Lavacchi_2020}.